 At algarvehomesales we understand that buying a property in Portugal is not something that you do every day and because of this we have built a team of mature professionals to help you during this process.
-Our experienced team all live and work close to our offices and have been helping our customers to find and buy their home in Portugal for more than 14 years.
+Our experienced team all live and work close to our offices and have been helping our customers to find and buy their home in Portugal since 2003.
 Each member of the team brings something different to the buying process and we believe you will find them a pleasure to work with during and beyond.

 Come and visit us.
 You’ll feel right at home.

-Our offices are located in Carvoeiro and Praia da Luz and we look forward to welcoming you in person when you come to Portugal to view your property selection.
-Whilst we understand that many searches for homes begin online, our offices remain at the heart of the business.
-It is here with our friendly and experienced staff that the process of building the relationships between us begins.
+Our head office is located in Carvoeiro where we look forward to welcoming you in person when you come to Portugal to view your property selection.
+Whilst we understand that many searches for homes begin online, our head office remains at the heart of the business.
+It is here, with our friendly and experienced staff, that the process of building the relationships between us begins.
 No need for an appointment - pop in to visit us any time.
 You will be more than welcome.

 The buying process

 The buying system in Portugal is a two-stage process which is well organised and usually works very efficiently.
 The first stage, from an offer being accepted to the drawing up of a promissory contract, takes between 7 and 28 days, depending on whether you, as purchaser, need to finalise your mortgage arrangements.

 The second stage, from promissory contract to the signing of the final deed (escritura), can take as little as 10 days, but is normally 30 – 60 days.
 This timing can be shorter or longer but in general these guidelines work for most parties.
 We can recommend experienced and reliable local professionals to work with you through the conveyancing process including mortgage brokers, lawyers, currency transfer companies and surveyors.